-- Heat olive oil in a large oven-proof Dutch oven over medium-high heat.
+- Heat olive oil in a large saucepan over medium-high heat.
 Brown the meat on all sides, about 5 minutes, working in batches if necessary.
 Once browned, set the beef aside.

-- Once the wine has reduced, add back the browned beef, along with beef stock and bay leaf.
-Bring the liquid to a simmer over medium-high heat.
-Then, cover the dutch oven and transfer to the preheated oven.
-Cook for 4 hours or until the beef is very tender.
+- Add back the browned beef, along with beef stock and bay leaf.
+Bring the liquid to a simmer over medium-low heat.
+Cover and continue to simmer for 3 hours minimum, or until the beef is very tender.

-- If the sauce is too liquidy at the end of the 4 hour cooking period, remove the beef and reduce the liquid over the stovetop, over medium heat, until thickened.
+- If the sauce is too liquidy at the end of the 3 hour cooking period, remove the beef and reduce the liquid over medium heat, until thickened.